Arnaud Massy

 Arnaud George Watson Massy ([aʁno masi]; 6 July 1877 – 16 April 1950) was one of France's most successful professional golfers, most notable for winning the 1907 Open Championship.
+He was the first player from outside Scotland and England to win a major golf championship.

 Early life

-Massy was born in Biarritz, Pyrénées-Atlantiques, France.
+In 1877, Massy was born in Biarritz, Pyrénées-Atlantiques, France.
 The son of a sheep farmer, he worked on a sardine boat and supplemented his income by caddying at the new Biarritz golf course where a great many of the best professional golfers from Britain came to practice during the off-season in the warm climate of southern France.

+Professional career

-Blessed with natural abilities, he learned from these pro golfers and in 1898 traveled to North Berwick, Scotland to develop his skills for a professional career.
+Blessed with natural abilities, he learned much from British pros while at Biarritz and in 1898 traveled to North Berwick, Scotland to develop his skills for a professional career.

-Golf career

 In 1906, Massy won the first edition of the French Open played at a Paris course.
 The following year he won it again, defeating a strong contingent of British players including the great Harry Vardon.
-But Massy wasn't through, he followed up his French national championship by becoming the first non-Briton to win The Open Championship (British Open).
+But Massy wasn't through, he followed up his French national championship by becoming the first non-Briton to win 1907 Open Championship.
 His victory raised the profile of the game in his native France, and with three other major players, he put on exhibition matches in various European cities that contributed significantly to the increased popularity of golf on the continent.

-In 1910, Massy won the inaugural Belgian Open and in 1911 was the runner-up at the Open Championship to Harry Vardon.
+In 1910, Massy won the inaugural Belgian Open and in 1911 was the runner-up at the 1911 Open Championship to Harry Vardon.
 That year, Massy completed his book on golfing that was successfully published in France then translated into English for the British market.
 In 1912, he won the first Spanish Open ever played.

 In 1913 he played in the France–United States Professional Match.
 In 1926 he won an exhibition match against Bobby Jones in France.

 Massy's golfing career had to be put on hold as a result of World War I. While serving in the French army he was wounded at Verdun but at war's end was able to return to golfing.
 At age 41, he had lost four prime years and struggled to compete.
 Remarkably, in 1925 at age 48, he won the French Open for the fourth time and then won back-to-back Spanish Opens in 1927–28.
 When his career finally wound down he worked as a pro at courses in England, France and Morocco.
 Married to a British woman, Janet Henderson, originally from North Berwick, East Lothian, he lived in Edinburgh, Scotland, during the 1920s and early 1930s.